alp-aca/alp-aca.github.io/_tabs/about.md

 ### Solving the Universe with ALPs

-The growing interest in ALPs resides in their ability, depending on the values of $m_a$ and $f_a$ considered, to solve or alleviate some of the long-standing questions afflicting particle physics:
+The increasing interest in Axion-Like Particles (ALPs) stems from their potential to address or mitigate several long-standing issues in particle physics, depending on the specific values of $m_a$ and $f_a$ considered.
+These issues include:

-* The strong CP problem, through the Peccei-Quinn mechanism.
-Strong interactions do not exhibit any violation of the CP symmetry, as evidenced by the null value, to great experimental accuracy, of the electric dipole moment of the neutron.
-According to the Peccei-Quinn mechanism, an axion would naturally drive the CP-violating parameter of the strong interaction, $\theta_\mathrm{QCD}$, to zero.
+- **The strong CP problem**, which may be resolved through the Peccei-Quinn mechanism.
+Despite theoretical predictions, strong interactions exhibit no violation of CP symmetry, as evidenced by the experimentally observed null value of the neutron's electric dipole moment.
+The Peccei-Quinn mechanism posits that the axion would naturally drive the CP-violating parameter in QCD, $\theta_\mathrm{QCD}$, to zero.

-* Linked to the violation of the CP symmetry there is the problem of baryogenesis, or why there is an imbalance between matter and antimatter in the Universe.
-One of the Sakharov conditions for baryogenesis is precisely a sizable violation of the CP symmetry, and the CP violation observed in electroweak quark processes is not enough to explain the imbalance between matter and anti-matter.
+- **The baryogenesis problem**, linked to CP symmetry violation, refers to the observed imbalance between matter and antimatter in the Universe.
+According to the Sakharov conditions, a significant violation of CP symmetry is required for baryogenesis, yet the CP violation observed in electroweak quark processes is insufficient to explain the matter-antimatter asymmetry.

-* Light axions or ALPs could be a component of the cold Dark Matter, that according to the current cosmological models ($\Lambda$-CDM) constitutes nearly 27% of the energy content of our Universe.
+- **Dark Matter**: Light axions or ALPs could constitute a portion of cold dark matter, which, according to the current cosmological model ($\Lambda$-CDM), accounts for nearly 27% of the total energy content of the Universe.

-* Neutrinos are known to have small but non-zero masses (or more precisely, at least two of the neutrino species).
-However, the mechanism generating those masses is currently unknown.
-The seesaw mechanism explains the tiny neutrino masses as being inversely proportional to the large masses of the sterile right-handed Majorana neutrinos.
-The sterile neutrinos would receive their masses through the spontaneous breaking of a global $U(1)$ symmetry, thus the associated Goldstone boson, dubbed as Majoron, is a special case of ALP.
+- **Neutrino mass**: Although neutrinos are known to have small but non-zero masses (with at least two species exhibiting mass), the mechanism responsible for generating these masses remains unclear.
+The seesaw mechanism explains the small neutrino masses as inversely proportional to the large masses of sterile right-handed Majorana neutrinos.
+These sterile neutrinos are thought to acquire their masses through the spontaneous breaking of a global $U(1)$ symmetry, with the associated Goldstone boson, called the Majoron, being a specific case of an ALP.

 * Flavour puzzle
 * A(n)dd more...